michelleng95/SQL/README.md

-# SQL
+# Portfolio Overview
-This is a portfolio with all my SQL-related work.
+Below is a summary of all my SQL-related work.

 # [SQL Assessment 1](https://github.com/michelleng95/SQL-Assessment-1)
 This is a technical assessment I did for a company.